AnotherOneNewCoder/myfirstwebpage/README.md

 ## My name is Ivan!

-- I want to become a android devoloper!
+- I want to become an android devoloper!

 - I'm studing in Netology.